 2.2 What impact has EU accession had on levels of international migration?

 In 2004, there were 10 additional countries – the EU8 (Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia) as well as Malta and Cyprus – that acceded to the EU.
 Net EU migration increased in the years immediately following accession, especially from EU8 countries.

 Levels of EU8 net migration declined briefly between 2008 and 2009 due to a decrease in inflows and increase in outflows and since 2010 net migration of EU8 citizens had remained relatively steady, between 20,000 and 50,000.
-However, since year ending (YE) June 2016, net migration decreased sharply from +42,000, with current EU8 net migration estimated to be +7,000 in YE March 2017, a statistically significant decrease compared with +39,000 in YE March 2016.
-This can be accounted for by a statistically significant increase in the emigration of EU8 citizens and a fall in EU8 immigration (not statistically significant).
+However, since year ending (YE) June 2016, net migration decreased sharply from +42,000, with current EU8 net migration estimated to be +8,000 in YE June 2017, a statistically significant decrease compared with +42,000 in YE June 2016.
+This can be accounted for by an increase (not statistically significant) in the emigration of EU8 citizens and a statistically significant fall in EU8 immigration.

 2.3 What are the latest immigration estimates for Bulgarian and Romanian migrants?

 There has been significant public interest in Bulgarian and Romanian migration to the UK, due to the end of transitional employment restrictions that took place on 1 January 2014.
 These restrictions had previously placed limits on the kind of employment Bulgarian and Romanian citizens could undertake in the UK.

 There are now three full years of data available since these employment restrictions were lifted.
 In the year ending (YE) June 2017, an estimated 58,000 Bulgarian and Romanian citizens migrated to the UK; 75% of the Bulgarian and Romanian citizens who immigrated to the UK in YE June 2017 arrived for work-related reasons.